"The best sounding plastic clarinet is a wood clarinet"

 Confused by varying information and opinions on which brand and model to buy?
 Stop worrying about brand names and model numbers, just think about quality and suitability first.
 Different brands and models of instruments, mouthpieces, reeds and ligatures suit different individuals.

 As a dedicated specialist store, we sell, guarantee and support quality brands and models knowing that the most suitable instrument (for you) in your price range will give you a great chance of success in learning and enjoyment.
 You are then provided with ongoing support by our in-store technicians to make sure that your musical investment keeps working correctly and efficiently.

-The Music Place stores stock new, secondhand and vintage clarinets … the best brands and models, all of the time!
+The Music Place stocks new, secondhand and vintage clarinets… The best brands and models, all of the time!